psitech/DDS-based-sine-wave-generator-outputting-I2S-to-external-DAC/README.md

 ESP32C3_I2S-sine-DDS-1024.ino has a large 1024-entry lookup table and uses Direct Digital Synthesis to send out the data.

 Sample rates of 44.1Khz, 48kHz, 88.2kHz or 96kHz are possible.
-The DAC can handle these samplerates without any problem [and will oversample the data at 384kHz before generating an analog signal].
+The DAC can handle these sample rates without any problem [and will oversample the data at 384kHz before generating an analog signal].
 Distortion measured lower than -60dB.

 Hardware used: [1] ESP32-C3 SuperMini board, [2] a PMC5102A DAC module.